Ryder4real/sports-parity/README.md

 # sports-parity
 Which sports leagues have the most parity?
+I worked on this project with Daniel Rashes.